Positano Italy: Your Complete Travel Guide (2023)

 - Rooms go up in price during the high season.
 It’s best to book in advance to lock in the best rooms & rates!

 Hotel Poseidon is a family-owned luxury boutique hotel with 50 unique guestrooms and suites, and it’s home to the first-ever elevator in Positano!
-The hotel is in a central location, walking distance to everything to see and do in Positano.
+The hotel is in a central location, within walking distance to everything to see and do in Positano.

 All rooms have a private terrace with most having an iconic view of Positano itself.
 The guestrooms feature hand-painted tiles and gorgeous antiques.